garylirocks/quickrefs/azure-active-directory.markdown

 - Pass-through authentication

-  - Passwords only in on-prem AD, not in the cloud (Azure AD)
+  - Only store passwords in on-prem AD, not in the cloud (Azure AD)
   - Only on-prem AD is used to authenticate
   - A light weight agent is used on-prem to communicate with Azure AD